theonekeyg/librvdec/README.md

 # librvdec - Library for decoding RISC-V ISA.

 Here is the [manual](https://github.com/theonekeyg/librvdec/wiki/riscv-spec-20191213.pdf) that was used for implementing the ISA standard.
+The current implementation **does not** recognize and emit assembler pseudo-instructions.

 **Currently only RV32I, RV64I, RV32M and RV64M instruction sets are implemented.**